harvardartmuseums/api-docs/sections/activity.md

 | object | OBJECT ID |
 | type | "edits", "pageviews", "uniquepageviews", "moves", "conservation", "studycenterviews" |

-Several types of activites are available via this endpoint.
+Several types of activities are available via this endpoint.
 They are described in the `activitytype` field.

 **Edits** refers to the number of times the descriptive data for an object has changed on a given day.
 This gives you no indication of what specifically has changed.